March 11, 2009

 Cape Cod Tulips

-"I am beginning to Learnthat it is
+Simplicity"I am beginning to Learn

 The simple things of Life